ezraroi/Human-AI-Collab/preconditions-for-transformative-ai-dialogue.md

 id: bafyreiahfmjeygqjg3tmerhudzy4mnup6te7qdt5f4ixx47dypmekuqqmu
 ---
 # Preconditions for Transformative AI Dialogue
-The minimal set of cognitive capacities and relational stances required for AI-mediated dialogue to function as **transformative** (activating alpha-function and C growth) rather than merely **productive** (instrumental output).
+The minimal set of cognitive capacities and relational stances required for AI-mediated dialogue to function as transformative **(enabling [alpha-function](alpha-function.md) engagement and capacity growth)** rather than merely productive (instrumental output).
 These preconditions distinguish a safe, developmental use of AI from Candy House / [PSB](protein-shake-brain-psb.md) patterns
 ### Components
 Includes at least:
 - [Epistemological Humility](epistemological-humility.md)